Juvederm™ is sold by the syringe.

 After a Juvederm™ Treatment

-Sunbathing and cold outdoor activities should be avoided until any redness or swelling disappears (usually 1 – 2 days).
+Sunbathing and cold outdoor activities should be avoided until any redness or swelling disappears, which usually disappears in 1-2 days.
 Continue to avoid all aspirin and aspirin-like products, unless medically contraindicated, for 7 days after treatment with Juvederm™ to minimize bruising.

-Avoid exercise and alcohol for 24 hours after treatment with Juvederm™.
+Avoid exercise as well as alcohol for 24 hours after treatment with Juvederm™.

 Possible Side Effects of Juvederm™